North Athens Downtown Development Project

 The balance of the budgeted SPLOST 2020 funds designated in this project - $5.5 million - would be reserved for other affordable housing initiatives.

-The Mayor and Commission approached the Athens Housing Authority two years ago to begin working on ways to improve affordable housing initiatives in the community.
+The Mayor and Commission approached the Athens Housing Authority in 2017 to begin working on ways to improve affordable housing initiatives in the community.
 When the current owner of the Bethel Midtown Village property, H.J.
 Russell & Company, announced it was seeking a buyer for the property in January 2019, it presented a unique opportunity to obtain the property, help achieve these goals, and provide opportunities for further redevelopment in the area.

 H.J.
 Russell & Company selected the Athens partnership’s bid for the property in spring 2019.
 The required due diligence period recently ended, which allowed the partners to publicly announce the project.
 The closing on the property is expected to occur in the next several months after required federal and state approvals take place.